-Interventions to reduce antibiotic use in agriculture and food-producing animals may be at different levels; from restricting or minimizing use for certain indications (such as growth promotion or prophylactic use in animals and plants) to removal of the use of most or even all antibiotics.
-Efforts may also be focused on making sure use is as appropriate as possible, through introducing diagnostic methods and guidelines or through education and awareness raising.
-Improving animal husbandry, introducing or improving record keeping of antibiotic use, taking cultures and performing sensitivity testing prior to antibiotic use are some examples of possible areas to work in.
+Efforts to reduce antibiotic use in food-producing animals can be done at different levels: from restricting or minimizing certain use (such as for growth promotion or prophylactic use) to removal of most antibiotic use.
+Efforts can also be focused on making sure use is as appropriate as possible.
+Some example areas to work on to improve practices are:

 Close link to infection prevention